SethBling

 SethBling (born April 3, 1987) is an American video game commentator and Twitch video game live streamer known for YouTube videos focused around the 1990 side-scrolling platform video game Super Mario World and the 2011 sandbox video game Minecraft.
 He created original and derivative video games, devices and phenomena in Minecraft, without using Minecraft mods.
 He created an interpreter for the programming language BASIC and an emulator for the 1977 home video game console Atari 2600 in Minecraft.
 In addition to Minecraft builds that run without mods, he created plugins for the game.

 SethBling wrote artificial intelligence programs that play Super Mario World, Super Mario Bros. and Super Mario Kart.
 He held a world record of 41.35 seconds for Super Mario World until June 2020, and a former world record for The Legend of Zelda: Breath of the Wild.
 He achieved the world record for Super Mario World by using a glitch that enabled him to execute arbitrary code and skip to the game's credits.
 In 2015, he was the first to do so on a home video game console.
 He injected code to play a Flappy Bird-like game within Super Mario World on a stock Super Nintendo Entertainment System.
 He was the first to perform this kind of arbitrary code execution by hand.
-In 2017, Cooper Harasyn and SethBling created a jailbreak by hand using exploits to save a hex editor onto a read-only memory cartridge, allowing for creation of mods.
+In 2017, Cooper Harasyn and SethBling created a jailbreak by hand using exploits to save a hex editor onto a Super Mario World game cartridge, allowing for creation of mods.